socdataR/wonderapi/README.md

 ## Error in wondr::make_query(querylist, dbcode): Internal Server Error (HTTP 500).
 ```

-If this occurs, the best approach is to visit the [CDC Wonder API web interface](https://wonder.cdc.gov) and try the same query.
+In this case, the best approach is to visit the [CDC Wonder API web interface](https://wonder.cdc.gov) and try the same query.
 If all goes well, you will receive more detailed information on what went wrong:

 <center><img src="NatalityError.png" width="432px"/></center>

 We learn that we can't include "Education" if we request the "Birth Rate" measure.
 If we try again with "Race" instead of "Education", it works:

 ```r
 mylist <- list(list("And By", "Race"),